 The Master of Science in Leadership and Change (MSLC) program at St. Edward’s University prepares students to confidently and skillfully enact positive, organizational change — a crucial competency in today’s fast-paced business world.
 Students will understand leadership from the individual, group, organizational and global perspectives, allowing them to facilitate change across diverse teams in the workplace.

 This degree is offered in an accelerated, low-residency format designed to accommodate working professionals.
-Students have the flexibility to complete their degree in one to two years.
+The program is designed to be completed in five semesters, taking two courses each semester.

 Throughout the program, students will learn to: